nnamanx/RealTimeGestureTracker/README.md

 ---

 ## Overview
-Real-time hand gesture recognition project using Python, OpenCV, and MediaPipe.
-Currently in early development — features will be improved and more gestures will be added.
+<p> Real-time hand gesture recognition project using Python, OpenCV, and MediaPipe.
+Currently in early development — features will be improved and more gestures will be added. </p>
 ---

 ### Notes